Emergency room visits to treat injuries from fireworks are on the rise in Minnesota.

 Sparklers and firecrackers are the top known culprits, each causing about 1,400 injuries.
 (Of the firecrackers, about 28 percent were illegal firecrackers.)
 Reloadable shells were responsible for 600 injuries.
 Bottle rockets and other rockets were linked to 300 injuries.
 About 300 injuries stemmed from public fireworks displays.
-But nearly one-third of the reported injuries didn’t specify the type of device that caused the injury.
+But nearly one-third of the reported injuries didn't specify the type of device.

 At least 11 people died in 2014 across the U.S., including four who died in house fires caused by fireworks.

 In Minnesota, there has been an ongoing push to legalize more types of fireworks.
 Efforts this year failed.
-Minnesota bans firecrackers (which is probably a surprise to many readers), bottle rockets, missiles, Roman candles, mortars and shells.
-Basically, you’re only supposed to use fireworks that don’t leave the ground.
+Currently, Minnesota bans firecrackers (which is probably a surprise to many of you), bottle rockets, missiles, roman candles, mortars and shells.
+Basically, you're only supposed to use fireworks that don't leave the ground.

-It’s no secret, though, that nearly all types of fireworks are readily available just across the border in Wisconsin.
+It's no secret, though, that nearly all types of fireworks are readily available just across the Wisconsin border.

 The fireworks industry is booming.
 The American Pyrotechnics Association estimates that consumers spent $755 million on them last year, up from about $600 million a decade ago.